Occupational Safety Specialists

 Occupational safety specialists should be proficient in the use of gas and liquid leak detectors, air samplers, and gas detector tubes and have the computer skills necessary to work with database, query, and compliance software programs.
 Strong verbal and written communication and problem-solving skills are also important in the field.

-According to the U.S. Bureau of Labor Statistics (BLS), occupational health and safety specialists can expect a 4%, or slower-than-average, increase in jobs between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), occupational health and safety specialists can expect a 6%, or as fast as average, increase in jobs between 2018 and 2028.
 Those with advanced degrees and professional certifications, available through the Board of Certification Safety Professionals and state safety councils, may enjoy more opportunities.
 Internships and on-the-job training are important in this industry.
-As of May 2015, occupational health and safety specialists earned an average annual salary of $71,790.
+As of May 2018, occupational health and safety specialists earned an average annual salary of $74,940.

 |Degree Level||Bachelor's degree; master's degree for some positions|